jhungerman/OM596CapstoneRep/ProcessNotes2.md

 - Sales Data has 22152 records over 2 years

 # Data Preparation

+## Property Data Prep
+- Data contains duplicate account number with separate cards.
+Need to determine best way to eliminate duplicates
+- Accounts with multiple cards seem to be summed to the TotalAppraisal & GrossFInishedAre.
+- Remove all records of vacant land
+- Remove all records of yard items only
+- Remove all commercial structures
+- Remove all mobile / manufactured / modular housing

 ## Sales Data Prep
 - Remove all Sales Data records where the sales price is 0
 - Remove all Sales Data records where Deed Type = MULTIPLE PARCEL